AndreWohnsland/CocktailBerry/docs/addons.md

 1. Insert your custom logic to check on condition or external devices if everything is as it should be.
 2. You can either directly provide the message, or again define a translation.
 In the latter, see handling below.
 If you do provide translation, please make sure english is at least present.
 3. When you do the language selection here, it is best to fall back to `en` on a not found key.
 This is useful when a new language is released, which your addon currently does not support.
 Otherwise a KeyError will crash the program.
+The current language is in `cfg.UI_LANGUAGE`.
 4. Please raise a `RuntimeError`, other errors will not be caught and crash the program.
 The used message will be shown to the user.

 ### Provide Documentation